NucleusEngineering/play-gemini/README.md

     - `PROJECT_ID`: Your Google Cloud Project ID.
     - `GOOGLE_APPLICATION_CREDENTIALS`: Path to your service account key file.
 This file needs the `https://www.googleapis.com/auth/androidpublisher` scope for accessing the Play Store API (or at least read access to BigQuery).
 3. **Create BigQuery Dataset and Tables:** Create a BigQuery dataset named `play_store_reviews_demo` and tables `raw_reviews` and `reviews_to_process` using the JSON schema files in the `bq-schema` directory.
 You will also need to create a remote model in BigQuery named `gemini_remote_model15` that points to your Gemini model.
-4. **Run the Mock API:** Navigate to the `mock-play-api` directory and run `go build . && ./mock-play-api`.
+4. **Run the Mock API (optional):** Navigate to the `mock-play-api` directory and run `go build . && ./mock-play-api`.
 This starts a local server that mocks the Play Store API.
 5. **Run the Main Program:** Navigate to the root directory of this project and run `go run main.go`.
 The program will prompt you for the package name and then fetch, process, and analyze the reviews.